Dom14219/Video_Game_Sales_Analysis/README.md

 ---

 ## Key Features
+- Cleaned and refined the raw CSV dataset by removing duplicate records and manually filling in missing information for game titles, ensuring accurate and complete analysis.

 - Global Sales Breakdown by Genre
   Discover how Action, Sports, and Shooter games have consistently dominated global sales.
 Identify trends in lesser-known genres over time.